georgan/University/ComputerVision/ImgSegmentation/README.md

-Peak/Valey detection in image using opening filter, and image segmentation by Watershed Transform.
+Peak/Valey detection on image using opening filter, and image segmentation by Watershed Transform.